buildpacks/docs/content/docs/tools/kpack.md

 title="kpack"
 +++

-[kpack][kpack] is a Kubernetes native platform, belonging to the Buildpacks [buildpacks] project.
+[kpack][kpack] is a Kubernetes native platform, belonging to the [Buildpacks Community](https://github.com/buildpacks-community) organization.
 It utilizes unprivileged Kubernetes primitives to provide builds of OCI images as a platform implementation of Cloud Native Buildpacks (CNB).
 <!--more-->

 ## Use